 Love it or cringe at it, the poop emoji is what your kids are talking about.
 Embrace this trend with a Party Pooper theme party.

-- fun party decorations.
+- Decorate your home or party area with all the poop emojis you have collected or buy some fun party decorations.
 You can incorporate yellow, smiling emojis into your decor too.
 If you want to save some money on decor, simply cut a poop emoji shape out of paper and add some paper eyes for wall decorations.

 - For entertainment, shower guests with candy and treats with a poop pinata or play "Pin the Poop in the Potty" game.